jouho/geoblockchain/README.md

 #### Client Tier

-HTML, JavaScript, and CSS that composes a user interface.
-For the basemap, leaflet's open street map is used for simple and intuitive styled map.
+HTML, JavaScript, and CSS that compose a user interface.
+For the base map, the leaflet's open street map is used for a simple and intuitive styled map.
 These UI elements are subject to change for improvements.

 Open Street Map view: